1337bugs/pstuff/task4/readme.md

 If you think that classes miss some fields - updates are welcome \
 As for existing functions:
 * `avg_grade`, `get_letter_grades`, `get_student_average` should keep doing same thing, but now for all subjects separately
-* `update_grade` should accept one argument, which should contain subject name
+* `update_grade` should accept one more argument, which should contain subject name

 ### what to pay attention to: